bRADg12/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > <p>Ismark seems to hesitate, his words slightly fumbled.
 "I'm not asking you to abandon them.
 But there are others who need your help.
 Think about our neighbors who fled for Vallaki.
 They need guidance, advocacy—and perhaps a leader to bring them home one day."</p>
 > <p>There is a long pause.
 Ireena's voice is low when she finally speaks—barely even audible.
 "I still don't like it."</p>
 > <p>Ismark's response is quiet.
 "It's your choice.
 I can't take that away from you.
 But after losing Father, I can't . . .
 I can't bear the thought of losing you too."</p>
-> <p>The silence that follows is palpable, weighted with unspoken emotions.
+> The silence that follows is palpable, weighted with unspoken emotions.
 Finally, Ireena's voice breaks it, fragile and quiet.
 "I will go.
 If only for you.
 And only if we bury Father first—together."

 Ismark and Ireena emerge a few moments later.
 A player with a passive Wisdom (Insight) score of 12 or more notices that both have blotchy, red eyes, as if from crying.